alkaloge/AZh/README.md

 hadd gof_exp.root higgsCombine.exp.GoodnessOfFit*root
 ```

-The RooT macro (Compatibility.C)[https://github.com/raspereza/AZh/blob/main/combine/Compatibility.C] can be used at the end to display results of GoF test.
+The RooT macro [Compatibility.C](https://github.com/raspereza/AZh/blob/main/combine/Compatibility.C) can be used at the end to plot results of GoF test.